 Floris Claesz. van Dijck was a painter from Haarlem who today ranks as one of the pioneers of Dutch still-life painting.
-We can definitely see why: his astounding illusion of reality makes us believe that the pewter plate on the edge of the table seems close enough to touch, and we can almost sense the delicacy of the damask material for the beautifully ornamented tablecloths.
+We can definitely see why: his astounding illusion of reality makes us believe that the pewter plate on the edge of the table seems close enough to touch.
+We can almost sense the delicacy of the damask material for the beautifully ornamented tablecloths.

-We have a very similar scene here: damask tablecloths, Chinese porcelain, pewter dishes, and various foods which make this still life a ‘breakfast piece’, type originated around 1610 in Antwerp and Haarlem.
-We see the table slightly from above, which was the characteristic point of view of early still lifes, to make all the objects and their details be clearly seen.
+We have a very similar scene here: damask tablecloths, Chinese porcelain, pewter dishes, and various foods which make this still life a “breakfast piece,” in Dutch “ontbijtje“.
+This type of still life originated around 1610 in Antwerp and Haarlem.
+We see the table from slightly above, which was the characteristic point of view of early still lifes, so that all the objects and their details be clearly seen.

 Cheese and Butter

-Van Schooten began his career with enormous breakfast-pieces filled with food and items on a table top, tilted towards the spectator and covered with rugs or white damask cloths.
-Later, he limited his compositions to small-scale pieces focusing on fruit and often featuring a pewter beaker with punched decoration.
-He had a practice of signing his work with a small monogram, often tucked away on a knife blade or dish edge (if anyone can spot it here, let me know!), which has sadly contributed to the fact that many of his pictures were attributed to others…
+Van Schooten began his career with enormous breakfast-pieces, filled with food and items on a table top, tilted towards the spectator and covered with rugs or white damask cloths.
+Later, he limited his compositions to small-scale pieces, focusing on fruit and often featuring a pewter beaker with punched decoration.
+He had a practice of signing his work with a small monogram, often tucked away on a knife blade or dish edge (if anyone can spot it here, let me know!).
+Unfortunately this has contributed to many of his pictures being attributed to others.

 Cheese and Flowers

-Joris van Son worked in Antwerp under another painter Jan Davidsz de Heem, one of the rare artists who captured the extent of the exuberance of Flemish Baroque painting (de Heem was Dutch, so there was a difference in painting, especially in colouring).
-Joris van Son successfully adopted the style of his master and continued with similar compositions.
+Joris van Son worked in Antwerp under another painter, Jan Davidsz. de Heem, one of the rare artists who captured the extent of the exuberance of Flemish Baroque painting. (de Heem was Dutch so there was a difference in his painting, especially in use of color.)
+Joris van Son successfully adopted the style of his master and created similar compositions.